alex22prok/CSE-220-Assignments/hw4/README.md

       Furthermore, having to wait until recitation on Tuesday to see the expectation about criterion is ridiculous.
 I could have finished the homework before the recitation had you attached instruction to download criterion alongside documentation.

    Thirdly, by writing in the table of test cases under decryption: ciphertext --> empty__EOM__ , how am I supposed to interpret this?
 It's ambiguous, I can take a guess and assume it means "__EOM__"" but that is an assumption.

+   Fourthly, I am returning -1 before returning 0 because of the edge case that there is not enough space to fit __EOM__ even if plaintext is empty.
+Even if plaintext is empty I cannot write __EOM__ into ciphertext if there is not enough space to fit it.

 # Test Cases